San Luis District, Lima

 San Luis is a district of the Lima Province in Peru.
 In San Luis the National Sports Village is located in charge of the Peruvian Sports Institute, which has facilities for the practice of various sports (athletics, cycling, volleyball, swimming, softball and baseball).
 In addition, within its facilities is the headquarters of the Peruvian Olympic Committee and the Peruvian Football Federation (training place of the Peruvian Football Team, both senior and junior categories.

 History

 It is part of city of Lima.
 Officially established as a district on May 30, 1968, by President Fernando Belaúnde.

-The current mayor (alcalde) of San Luis is David Rojas Maza.
 The district's postal code is 30.

 Geography

 The district has a total land area of 3.49 km^{2}.
 Its administrative center is located 175 meters above sea level.